-8 The implications of implementing the Modification Proposal for Users, including administrative and operational costs and level of contractual risk

-Administrative and operational implications (including impact upon manual processes and procedures)
+- 8 The implications for Users of implementing the Modification Proposal, including: - a) The administrative and operational implications (including impact upon manual processes and procedures)

 There will be a requirement from Users for input into an expert group.
 As the benefits from improvements to allocation are considerable it is expected that there will be a net benefit to any immediate costs from resourcing the group.